ghc-proposals/ghc-proposals/proposals/0522-or-patterns.rst

     ((\x -> case x of p1 -> True; p2 -> True; … ; pk -> True; _ -> False)
         -> True)

-The desugaring rule defines both static and dynamic semantics of or patterns:
+The desugaring rule defines both static and dynamic semantics of Or patterns:

-An or pattern type checks whenever the desugared pattern type checks; the dynamic semantics of an or pattern is the same as the dynamic semantics of its desugared pattern.
+An Or pattern type checks whenever the desugared pattern type checks; the dynamic semantics of an Or pattern is the same as the dynamic semantics of its desugared pattern.

 Unresolved Questions
 --------------------